Answers to commonly asked questions about dogs' ACL/CCL ligament injury and treatment

 legs.
 A sling made from a towel is a very good way to handle going up stairs.
 Just loop the towel

-under the dog's belly so you have both ends above his back and can lift his rear.
+under the Fido's belly so you have both ends above his back and can lift up to provide some support for his rear.
 Then walk beside him and pull

-up on the towel as he goes up the stairs, taking the weight off his rear legs.
-You don't have to actually lift his
+up on the towel, taking some of the weight off his rear legs.
+You don't want to lift his

 go!" or whatever Fido will recognize as indicating forward movement.
 Don't just stand there expecting

-Fido to understand what that towel is all about and that you want him to start up the stairs.
+Fido to understand what that towel is all about and that you want him to start walking forward.
 You need to let Fido know

 what you expect him to do.
-Your moving forward with the towel-sling moving his butt forward will cause him to step
+Your moving forward as you lift a little with the towel-sling moving his butt forward will cause him to step

 Very often dogs' leg muscles shrink markedly in size after the injury and during